Real-Fruit-Snacks/Scatter/README.md

 ## Compatibility
 - Supported Python: 3.10+
 - Platforms: Linux, macOS, Windows
-- On Linux, `uvloop` is used automatically if available.
+- On non-Windows platforms, `uvloop` is used automatically if available.